tgherzog/boatworks/projects/coamings/_posts/2021-02-01-winch-blocks.md

 and inside each hole was a 1/4" coupling nut that I absolutely did not want to risk exposing to epoxy.
 Is there a good way to protect the fastener holes that wouldn't adhere to the base or affect its level?
-The best option I could think of was leftover cheese wax, cheese wax, similar to paraffin, which I used to fill the fastener holes enough to protect the bolts but not sit too proud of the base.
+The best option I could think of was leftover cheese wax, similar to paraffin, which I used to fill the fastener holes enough to protect the bolts but not sit too proud of the base.
 In hindsight this wasn't a great idea as the wax didn't release well from the epoxy, and I had to gouge and grind it out.
-But it served the primary purpose of protecting the couplings, and any ugliness wasn't a big concern since it wouldn't be visible and the entire surface would be finally sealed with butyl tape.
+But it served the primary purpose of protecting the couplings, and any ugliness wasn't a big concern since it wouldn't be visible and the entire surface would be finally sealed with Sikaflex.

 ![winch block base](images/winch-block-base1-web.jpg "Jib winch block with fastener holes filled with protective wax.
 Probably not the best approach")